RobinHawiz/Arbetsjuristen/README.md

 # Arbetsjuristen

 A website created for a fictional swedish law firm called Arbetsjuristen.
-The law firm represent both employers and employees in all areas of **labor law**.
+The law firm represents both employers and employees in all areas of **labor law**.

 ## Design